oskar951/Game-Review-Library/README.md

 In my inital testing to see the response code for my pages(home, about, addgames, games, review) to see if those pages are shown to the user.
 All the tests passed with a total coverage of 55%

 My final test coverage is at 86% with some website routes still needing testing.
+Tests have been made which add data to database and return the page with that data to show integration of databases.

 ![Test coverage1](https://github.com/oskar951/Game-Review-Library/blob/master/Images/CoverageReport1.jpg)